Campus Improvement Plan

 2022-23: 17 of 24 Academic Achievement Points Met; 70.8% Component Points (Baseline Year)

-Strategy 1: Purchase technology and utilize software programs (Edusmart, RAZ Kids) to support blended learning environments and personalized learning.
+Strategy 1: Purchase technology and utilize software programs (Edusmart, RAZ Kids, online STAAR Prep Materials) to support blended learning environments and personalized learning.
 To meet the technology needs of the campus, SBE will purchase technology equipment (hardware), if needed.

 Strategy's Expected Result/Impact: Student will receive personalized learning pathways which will increased student achievement.